Hear Word!: Description

 Hear Word! is produced by iOpenEye Africa Foundation, and sometimes in partnership with international theaters, global and local nonprofit organisations and leading corporations in Nigeria.

 The play runs for 90 minutes and is delivered by a cast of 10 female performers, 3 male percussionists and 1 female director.
 It is agitprop theater and can be performed without a set or in a site-specific location.
 The cast will sometimes do street storms, performing the show unannounced in markets, bus stops and university campuses.

 The show targets real issues affecting the lives of women and which limit their potential for independence, leadership and meaningful contribution to society.

 At the end of each show, audiences can participate in a moderated open dialogue session, which includes the actors and local gender issues stakeholders.

 Plot

 The play starts off with lighthearted and somewhat humorous monologues depicting everyday situations where women navigate a patriarchal world in which they are marginalized: groping, harassment, exclusion etc. including scenes which boldly highlight ways in which women themselves contribute to their own marginalization.

-This lightheartedness soon gives way to a section of vivid monologues portraying harmful ways in which women are victimized, devalued, and oppressed: including molestation, child marriage, rape, sex trafficking, and domestic violence.
+The lightheartedness gives way to a section of monologues portraying harmful ways in which women are victimized, devalued, and oppressed: including molestation, child marriage, rape, sex trafficking, and domestic violence.

 This painful section is punctuated by a shrill call to action in the form of a chant in Yoruba which ushers in an exhilarating and refreshing second half of the play with powerful portraits of resistance, triumph and celebration.
 The play concludes with a piece that re-captures the different themes in the play, and a direct appeal to audiences to get engaged, take action, and become part of the solution.